How B2B Fulfillment Differs from B2C Fulfillment in Logistics

 Shipping and fulfillment are the backbone of logistics.
 Whether you’re delivering to businesses or consumers, the approach matters.
 B2B fulfillment and B2C fulfillment each come with their own demands, challenges, and strategies.
-Logistics success lies i n tailoring strategies to suit these unique needs.
-While B2B fulfillment prioritizes precision and scale, B2C fulfillment demands speed and convenience.
+Logistics success lies in tailoring strategies to suit these unique needs.
+While B2B fulfillment prioritises precision and scale, B2C fulfillment demands speed and convenience.

 1. Operations in B2B Fulfillment and B2C Fulfillment